The Truth About Risperdal and Gynecomastia in Children

 Risperdal is an atypical antipsychotic used to treat severe mental health conditions such as schizophrenia and bipolar disorder.
 Risperdal is colloquially known as a “downer” due to its ability to calm an individual down when they are experiencing psychosis or mania, two conditions that are seen in people with bipolar 1 or schizophrenia.
 Risperdal works by lowering levels of a brain chemical known as dopamine which is responsible for motivation, movement, desire and action.
 Risperdal also indirectly stimulates serotonin receptors, making it ideal for individuals who suffer from depression and have a propensity for mania.
 While Risperdal is undoubtedly effective, it has been associated with worrying side-effects, some of which are life-changing and even fatal.

-Are you looking for a law firm in Chicago, Illinois that handles drug injury litigation?
+Are you looking for a law firm that handles drug injury litigation?
 Please give us a call today at (773) 906-0431 for more information on your legal options for compensation.
 We will help you join multidistrict litigation proceedings so you can be compensated for the side effects associated with antipsychotics such as Risperdal.
 These cases have a statute of limitations, which means that you may not be able to file a suit after a certain period of time has passed.
 The time to act is NOW ; call McCready Law today at (773) 906-0431 for your free and no-commitment consultation into Risperdal lawsuits.

 Risperdal Approval History